yonn28/TestSuperfuds/README.md

 # TestSuperfuds

-## please install all dependencys with
+## please install all dependencies with

  npm i package.json